MarnieMaddock/Lif-to-Tif/README.md

 # Lif-to-Tif
-ImageJ (.ijm) macro that converts .lif files to .tif
+ImageJ (.ijm) macro that converts .lif files to .tif.
+This macro is essential to use before running batch processing of ijm macros, as .lif files cannot be batch processed.

 Created by Alexandre Hego